WELCOME TO

 THE PRESIDENTS

-Thomas Jefferson Was A Renaissance Guy In addition to serving two terms as President of the United States from 1801 to 1809, Thomas Jefferson was a man of many faces.
+Thomas Jefferson Was a Renaissance Guy In addition to serving two terms as President of the United States from 1801 to 1809, Thomas Jefferson was a man of many faces.
 Did you know that he was an archaeologist as well as an architect?
 Known as being a fun, humorous and endlessly curious man, Jefferson accomplished

 Read More »